zrodis/chera-gatsby-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: KCHEF - Kasese Community Health and Education Foundation
+title: CHERA - Community Health and Education for Rural Africa
 image: /img/home_page_collage.png
-heading: KCHEF
+heading: CHERA
-subheading: 'Kasese Community[linebreak]Health and Education Foundation'
+subheading: 'Community Health and Education[linebreak]for Rural Africa'
 mainpitch:
     title: Rebuilding a community through health and education
     description: >
-        The Kasese Community Health and Education Foundation works to transform healthcare delivery and educational opportunities in the Rwenzori region of Uganda.
+        Community Health and Education for Rural Africa works to transform healthcare delivery and educational opportunities in the Rwenzori region of Uganda.

 intro:
     blurbs: